ruchitha007/WA/Project/04/README.md

 Create a new component view that will display the names of all states containing a given substring.
 Your view must implement an input field that accepts a substring.
 The view will display in alphabetical order an HTML **list** of all states whose names contain the given substring (ignoring differences in case).
 For example, the view for the substring of "al" should list the states Alabama, Alaska, and California.
 The list should automatically update after each character that the user types in.
 The page should also display the substring that was used to filter the states in a new element separate from the input field.
 If there are no matching states then the web page should display a message indicating that fact (rather than just showing nothing).
 All states should be displayed when the substring is empty.

 As in Problem #1 we provide you the model data with states.
-It can be accessed via `window.cs142models.states` after it is included with:
+It can be accessed via `window.models.states` after it is included with:

 ```xhtml
 <script src="modelData/states.js"></script>